July 13, 1905: A Namboodiri woman is convicted of adultery and made an outcaste. This is her story

 This interview was conducted 60 years after the verdict was pronounced at the purity trial of “Thatri” casting her out of society, and forbidding any contact with her family.
 That date, July 13, 1905, a hundred and fourteen years ago, marked the end of a very long inquiry into her moral transgression: A stunning roll-call of 64 lovers, most of them distinguished artists and scholars of the Vedas.

-“The religious trial to cast a Namboodiri woman into social invisibility was a ritual created by the Namboodiris themselves” writes Kunjukuttan, the author of Brushte, in his note to the translation of the novel based on the events of that time: a stupendous narrative.
+“The religious trial to cast a Namboodiri woman into social invisibility was a ritual created by the Namboodiris themselves” writes Kunhukuttan, the author of Brushte, in his note to the translation of the novel based on the events of that time: a stupendous narrative.
 Earlier this year, Matampu, the grandson of the chief priest who conducted the trial, added a couple of terse lines to the revised, second edition (2019) of the English translation of his novel.
 “Even though Thatri was aware of the consequences of her actions and was sure that she would have to face some kind of trial, she still slept with 64 men.”

 The original translation

 The first edition of this translation by Vasanthi Shankaranarayanan appeared in the Macmillan Indian Novels series in 1996.
-Reviewing it, the Times Review of Books said, “…hypnotically conveyed in Kunjukuttan’s stupendously rich text...how sad that such a book, wrought of great knowledge and intelligence, is doomed to be known only in India, while [Arundhati] Roy’s book is widely accepted in the West as the novel that shows the world the wonders of Kerala.
+Reviewing it, the Times Review of Books said, “…hypnotically conveyed in Kunhukuttan’s stupendously rich text...how sad that such a book, wrought of great knowledge and intelligence, is doomed to be known only in India, while [Arundhati] Roy’s book is widely accepted in the West as the novel that shows the world the wonders of Kerala.
 This is like comparing an elephant with an ant.”

 More than a hundred years have passed since the sensational excommunication of Kuriyedathu Thatri which stormed through the Hindu kingdom of Kochi, but its memory continues to grip the Malayali imagination.
 In the afterword to the revised edition of the Macmillan translation J Devika reminds us of the background of the smarathavicharam of 1905.
 “The extraordinary nature of the case prompted the Raja of Kochi to allow a purushavicharam in which the accused men were allowed to cross-examine Thatri.
 No one escaped.
 All sixty-four along with Thatri lost caste.”